Pauline Maier: Writing

 Maier's writing is characterized as serious and unadorned, with a crossover appeal from scholars to intelligent readers who enjoy a well-told story of well-researched scholarly history.
 In Ratification, Maier attributed her storytelling ability to Barbara Tuchman's insight that the writer can build suspense by never acknowledging a development until the characters in the narrative could know it.

 Professionally, her research-writing technique was self-described as looking for something comparative to come up with new questions.
 For example, in American Scripture, she found over 90 local declarations and then compared them to that of the Second Continental Congress.
 Popular support for the Declaration of Independence was built on how much was known and how widely the newspapers circulated.
 Massachusetts did not control Virginia, there was a confluence of ideas, assumptions, and similar responses to similar events.

 As a popular history writer, she sought to understand her subjects as humans as well as their causes.
 Personal elements may not be important to public life, but they are the kinds of things people want to know.
 In Hamilton's famous phrase, he was "unfaithful to my wife, but not to my country."
 Historians always ask, What did they do for the public?

 Teaching teachers

 Maier won fellowships to write curriculum for college courses and high school teachers.
 She believed that the interest in American history was not tapped in the curriculum of many states.
-As a democratic country, the U.S. should give any student a background knowledge of what happened to make the Declaration and the Constitution, and how their uses changed.
+As a democratic country, the U.S. should give any student a background knowledge of what happened to make the Declaration and the U.S. Constitution, and how their uses changed.
 Assumed things were not always so, students should understand how things can and do change.
 "Every time you understand what's distinctive about a different time, you are understanding what is distinctive about our time."

+Personal life and death

+Maier met her husband Charles S. Maier at Harvard.
+After a year in England, they married and toured Europe together.Maier died in 2013 from lung cancer at the age of 75.